 This shouldn’t mean much to a 28 year old momma of toddlers.
-However, after hanging out all summer with some adventurous middle- and high-school aged girls, I have caught on to the first-day-of-school energy.
+However, after hanging out all summer with some adventurous middle- and high-school aged girls, I caught the first-day-of-school energy.

 I got up, got dressed, prepped the twins to spend lunch time with their daddy (so much fun), and even got to class EARLY (big difference between 18 year old me and 28 year old me).
 I was ready to embrace all that God had for my first day of school.

 Unfortunately, all that positive energy shriveled away when I walked into the classroom.
-Replacing it was a familiar combination of feeling intimidated, self-conscious, and oddly uncomfortable in my own skin.
+Replacing it was a familiar sense of feeling intimidated, self-conscious, and oddly uncomfortable in my own skin.

 As many of us would, I found a coping mechanism to deal with my anxiety: comparison.

-I scanned the room for someone who appeared less fit, less stylish, less something than I was hoping to appear.
-My superficial perspective gave me artificial confidence about my own impressiveness.
+I scanned the room and found her: someone who appeared less fit, less stylish, less something than I was hoping to appear.
+My superficial superiority gave me artificial confidence about my own impressiveness.

 I did not ask this girl about her day.
 I did not compliment her cute hair or comment on her tenacity in the class.
-To be honest, her courage to take the course inspired me, but I kept that to myself.
+To be honest, her courage to be there inspired me, but I kept that to myself.

 The irony is, I had consciously chosen to “dress down” to appear less-than-concerned with my appearance that morning (insert dramatic eye roll here).

-I spent more time in that class in comparison trap than in SYMOTA (set your mind on things above).
-My concern for self-preservation was out-shining my usual tendency to share God’s love.
+I spent more time in that class in comparison trap than in SYMOTA (setting your mind on things above).
+My concern for self-preservation was out-shining my passion to share God’s love.
 The biggest stranger I encountered in that room was myself.